-THE INPUT / OUTPUT CARDS
+THE INPUT/OUTPUT CARDS

-The TLX320 10G contains up to 20 vertically mounted I/O Cards.
-I/O Cards provide the 1st (ingress) & 3rd (egress) stages of a three stage Clos switch fabric.
-The hot-swappable Input/Output (I/O) cards provide in-service expansion capabilities in sets of 16 ports per I/O card, thus allowing re-configuration without interrupting signal processing.
+The TLX640 10G contains up to 32 I/O Cards.
+I/O Cards provide the 1st (ingress) & 3rd (egress) stages of the three stage Clos switch fabric.

+The hot-swappable Input/Output (I/O) cards provide in-service expansion capabilities in sets of 20 ports per I/O card, thus allowing re-configuration without interrupting signal processing.

 Each I/O card consists of one Transmit (T) and one Receive (R) optic per port.
-I/O Cards are available with LC-type fiber, CATx or Micro HDMI connectors that can be assembled with Single-mode or Multi-mode optics (SFP+).
-Each I/O Card lists the ports as 1 through 16.
-A blue LED located on each I/O card indicates when power is applied to that card.
+I/O Cards are available with LC-type fiber connectors and can be assembled with Single-mode or Multi-mode optics (SFP+).
+Individual I/O Cards list the ports as 1 through 20 on the TLX640.
+A blue LED located on each I/O card indicates when power is ON to that card.